steklopod/steklopod/README.md

 ### Hi there, 👋 I'm Dmitry, backend developer [ java & kotlin ]
-- 🔭 I’m currently working on a [colaba.online](https://colaba.online)
+- 🔭 I’m currently working on a secret project 😃